ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 An application can specify constraints and preferences for the protocols, features, and network interfaces it will use via Properties.
 Properties are used by an application to declare its preferences for how the transport service should operate at each stage in the lifetime of a connection.
 Transport Properties are subdivided into Selection Properties, which specify which paths and Protocol Stacks can be used and are preferred by the application; Connection Properties, which inform decisions made during connection establishment and fine-tune the established connection; and Message Properties, set on individual Messages.

 It is RECOMMENDED that the Transport Services API offers properties that are common to multiple transport protocols.
-This enables a Transport Services system to appropriately select between protocols that offer equivalent features.
+This enables a Transport Services System to appropriately select between protocols that offer equivalent features.
 Similarly, it is RECOMMENDED that the Properties offered by the Transport Services  API are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the API.
 Each is expected to have a default value.

 It is RECOMMENDED that the default values for Properties are selected to ensure correctness for the widest set of applications, while providing the widest set of options for selection.
 For example, since both applications that require reliability and those that do not require reliability can function correctly when a protocol provides reliability, reliability ought to be enabled by default.
 As another example, the default value for a Property regarding the selection of network interfaces ought to permit as many interfaces as possible.

-Applications using the Transport Services API need to be designed to be robust to the automated selection provided by the Transport Services system.
+Applications using the Transport Services API need to be designed to be robust to the automated selection provided by the Transport Services System.
 This automated selection is constrained by the properties and preferences expressed by the application and requires applications to explicitly set properties that define any necessary constraints on protocol, path, and interface selection.

 ## Allow Access to Specialized Features